onnx/onnx/docs/Operators.md

   * **attribute**:
     <dl>
       <dt>auto_pad</dt>
-      <dd>If specified, it will overrides pads attribute values.auto_pad takes VALID or SAME, VALID means don't pad and same meanspad by matching the input spatial size.</dd>
+      <dd>If specified, this will override the attribute pads value. auto_pad must be either VALID or SAME.
+VALID means don't pad and SAME means pad so that the output has same spatial size as the input.</dd>
       <dt>dilations</dt>
       <dd>dilation value along each axis of the filter.</dd>
       <dt>group</dt>